Tenancy Fraud

 What is tenancy fraud?

-It is against the law to sublet a property and live somewhere else.
+It is against the law to sublet a home and live somewhere else.
 This type of fraud could be:

-• Wrongly claimed succession – where a resident dies and someone tries to take over or succeed the tenancy when they are not entitled to
+• Wrongly claimed succession – where a Customer dies and someone tries to take over or succeed the tenancy when they are not entitled to.

-• Key selling – a resident is paid to pass on their keys in return for payment
+• Key selling – a Customer is paid to pass on their keys in return for payment.

-• Unlawful assignment – a resident stops using their tenancy as their main or principal home, they then allow another person to live there without the landlord’s permission
+• Unlawful assignment – a Customer stops using their tenancy as their main or principal home, they then allow another person to live there without the landlord’s permission.

-• False Right to Buy/Right to Acquire – a customer or resident makes a Right to Buy or Right to Acquire application and gives incorrect information in their application.
+• False Right to Buy/Right to Acquire – a Customer makes a Right to Buy or Right to Acquire application and gives incorrect information in their application.

 What are the signs of tenancy fraud?